Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-2-review.md

   // Grade all answers
   // Complete
   // Note: You'll have to loop over the elements of the multidimensional arrays.
-  // You should be able to loop over the elements using both the "for loop" style and the "foreach loop" style.
+  // You should be able to loop over the elements using both the "for loop" style and the "foreach loop" style...

   }